epolevikov/Asgan/README.md

 Asgan – [As]sembly [G]raphs [An]alyzer – is a tool for analysis of assembly graphs.
-The tool takes two assembly graphs in the GFA format as input and finds the minimum set of homologous sequences (synteny paths) shared between the graphs.
-As output, Asgan produces various statistics and a visualization of the found paths in the .gv format.
+The tool takes two assembly graphs in the _GFA_ format as input and finds the minimum set of homologous sequences (synteny paths) shared between the graphs.
+As output, Asgan produces various statistics and a visualization of the found paths in the _gv_ format.

 # Installation
 ```